SebastienWae/debugging-42/docs/home.md

 ### LLVM

-[LLVM](https://llvm.org/) is an open source compiler and toolchain that include Clang.
+[LLVM](https://llvm.org/) is an open source compiler and toolchain that include [Clang](https://clang.llvm.org/).
 By default, macOS ship with an old version of it, you can use Homebrew to install the latest version, this will give you access to better tooling, performance and error handling.

 ```shell
 $ brew install LLVM
 ```

-To be able to use it you will have to update your `PATH` variable, in you `.zshrc` add the following line:
+To be able to use it you will have to update the `PATH` variable.
+In your `.zshrc` add the following line:

 ```shell
 export PATH=~/goinfre/.brew/opt/llvm/bin:$PATH
 ```

-Now when you type `clang` on your terminal you will use the latest version, but you can still use `cc` to access the default version (required for your projects).
+When you type `clang` in your terminal you will use the latest version, the one you just installed.
+You can still use `cc` to access the default version (required for your projects).

 ## Debug information

-To have more accurate information with the tools, you must generate the debug information while compiling your program.
+To have more accurate information with the tools, you must generate the [debug information](https://llvm.org/docs/SourceLevelDebugging.html) while compiling your program.

-To do that, you must add the `-g` flag when compiling.
+To do that, add the `-g` flag when compiling.

 This will add the debug information to the output file or in a `.dSYM` file for macOS.